SharePoint/sp-dev-docs/docs/sp-add-ins/use-an-office-365-sharepoint-site-to-authorize-provider-hosted-add-ins-on-an-on.md

-- An on-premises SharePoint 2013 development environment.
+- An on-premises SharePoint development environment.
 See  [Set up an on-premises development environment for SharePoint Add-ins](set-up-an-on-premises-development-environment-for-sharepoint-add-ins.md).

 - An Office 365 SharePoint site.
 If don't have one yet and you want to set up a development environment quickly, you can  [Set up a development environment for SharePoint Add-ins on Office 365](set-up-a-development-environment-for-sharepoint-add-ins-on-office-365.md).

--  [Visual Studio 2012](https://www.microsoft.com/en-us/download/details.aspx?id=30682) installed either remotely or on the computer where you installed SharePoint 2013.
+-  [Visual Studio 2012](https://www.microsoft.com/en-us/download/details.aspx?id=30682) installed either remotely or on the computer where you installed SharePoint.

 -  [Microsoft Office Developer Tools for Visual Studio 2012](https://msdn.microsoft.com/en-us/office/aa905340.aspx) .

-- The 64-bit edition of  [Microsoft Online Services Sign-In Assistant.](http://www.microsoft.com/en-us/download/details.aspx?id=41950) installed on the computer where you installed SharePoint 2013.
+- The 64-bit edition of  [Microsoft Online Services Sign-In Assistant.](http://www.microsoft.com/en-us/download/details.aspx?id=41950) installed on the computer where you installed SharePoint.

--  [Microsoft Online Services Module for Windows Powershell (64-bit)](http://go.microsoft.com/fwlink/p/?linkid=236297) installed on the computer where you installed SharePoint 2013.
+-  [Microsoft Online Services Module for Windows Powershell (64-bit)](http://go.microsoft.com/fwlink/p/?linkid=236297) installed on the computer where you installed SharePoint.

-## Create a certificate and make it the security token service (STS) certificate of your on-premises installation of SharePoint 2013
+## Create a certificate and make it the security token service (STS) certificate of your on-premises installation of SharePoint
 <a name="Certificate"> </a>

-You'll need to replace the default security token service (STS) certificate of your on-premises installation of SharePoint 2013 with your own certificate.
+You'll need to replace the default security token service (STS) certificate of your on-premises installation of SharePoint with your own certificate.
 This article gives you an example of how to create and export a test certificate by using the  **Create Self Signed Certificate** option in IIS.
 You can also use a commercial certificate issued by a certificate authority.